Chain of Evidences and Evidence to Generate: Prompting for Context Grounded and Retrieval Augmented Reasoning: Main Results

-Upon investing, we realize that questions in NQ are often joint or has multiple named entity answers, which the model may focus to answer partially (as our Agent Instruction says to generate very short responses (<5 tokens).
-Hence, we use \texttt{Evidence + Original Context} as the G-step "Context" to provide another chance to combine parts from it (See Figure \ref{fig:nq-problem}).
-To grasp more on improving \tool, we further develop an adaptive version with a heuristic that for the well formed questions (starts with \emph{wh} words or "be/do/have/modal" words) are often from this type.
-Hence using \texttt{Evidence + Original Context} for them and using only \texttt{Evidence)} for ill-formed others (e.g., my age is what?), we find even better performance (See Figure \ref{fig:nq-adaptive}).
+To grasp more on improving \toolnospace, investigating the dataset more, we further develop an adaptive G-step context with a heuristic that the well formed questions (starts with \emph{wh} words or "be/do/have/modal" words) are often from this multi-query type.
+Hence using \texttt{Evidence + Original Context} for them and using only \texttt{Evidence)} for ill-formed others (e.g., my age is what?)--leading to even better performances.
+Figure \ref{fig:nq-adaptive} compares them.